hin1/LitmusProtector/README.md

 ![logo](./resources/logo.jpeg)
 # LitmusProtector
 A network of devices to galvanise a new wave of Community First Responders (CFR).
-Presented by Team LitFam (Lum Wei Boon, Sean Chan, Yap Zuo Ming, Sing Hui, Peh Zhi Qian Justin)
+Presented by Team Litmus Xmas (Lum Wei Boon, Sean Chan, Yap Zuo Ming, Sing Hui, Peh Zhi Qian Justin)

 ## Introduction
 Residential fires made up more than 40% of all fire calls made to the SCDF in 2019.
 Many of those are unattended cooking, and can be put out by community first responders if detected early.
 Our device seeks to address this issue, and also foster a sense of community spirit when neighbours help one another out.